 Get personalized support for your family

-We have trained and caring master’s-level counselors ready to help any parent struggling with a child’s drug or alcohol use.
+We have trained and caring master’s-level specialists ready to help any parent struggling with a child’s drug or alcohol use.
 They are here to listen, help you find answers and make an action plan.
 Call the Helpline, connect via live chat or email us to get help.
 All communications are free and confidential.
 Our services are made possible thanks to the generous support of donors.

-Live chat with one of our counselors to receive the same help and support with an additional level of privacy for anyone uncomfortable or not able to speak on the phone.
+Live chat with one of our specialists to receive the same help and support with an additional level of privacy for anyone uncomfortable or not able to speak on the phone.

-In case you’re unable to call or chat at this time, or you simply prefer email, complete our contact form to receive a personal response from one of our counselors.
+In case you’re unable to call or chat at this time, or you simply prefer email, complete our contact form to receive a personal response from one of our specialists.

 "You were a safety net when I felt like I was drowning.
 You had resources to suggest and knew just what to say.
 Thank you for being there."